reneduesmann/RD.Extensions.Enums/README.md

   - `CacheValueIfUsed` - caches the value when it is retrieved for the first time.
   - `CacheEntireEnumWhenFirstUsed` - caches the entire enum when the first value is retrieved.

+### Tips
+- When using `GetEnumValueByAttributeValue` and `CachingMethod.CacheValueIfUsed` that won't work, because you are searching the value and can not cache it.
+Also you must cache the enum first with `.CacheEnum<Enum>();` or using `CachingMethod.CacheEntireEnumWhenFirstUsed`.

 ### Contributing